Esquire-Digital/static-docs/development/pages.md

 esquire component ComponentName
 ```

-Be sure that your component names are always **capitalized** and not snake-case (componentName).
+Be sure that your component names are always **capitalized** and not camel case (componentName).
 This is just a React standard that will make your directories and code more readable.
 The newly created file will have the boilerplate code needed to get started developing the component:

 ```js
 import React from "react";